imarc/handbook/strategy.markdown

 ![Flowchart-style sitemap diagram](img/strategy/sitemap-flowchart.png)
 </figure>

-Regardless of the style used, an iMarc sitemap follows certain conventions:
+Regardless of the style used, an Imarc sitemap follows certain conventions:

 + Every page on the site should be represented on the sitemap.
 	+ Exception: List-and-view constructs, such as press releases, events calendars, and product catalogs, are instead represented by a multi-page icon.